smile-plzz/MovieRecommendationBasedOnMood/README.md

 ### 🔐 Secure API Integration
 - Uses OMDB API with environment-based key injection.
 - Optimized error handling for failed requests and exceeded rate limits.

+### 🎨 UI/UX Enhancements
+- Refined dark theme for a more immersive experience.
+- Improved typography and layout for better readability and visual hierarchy.
+- Enhanced interactive elements (buttons, input fields) with subtle transitions and shadows.
+- Redesigned movie cards for a cleaner, more engaging presentation.
+- Optimized responsiveness across various devices, ensuring consistent alignment and usability.

 ---